These Easy Artisan Rolls truly are unbelievably easy. Stir up the dough then go to bed. In the morning, shape and bake. Unbelievably delicious too!

 See what I mean?
 Unbelievably Easy Artisan Rolls.
 Have you decided yet what you’ll call them?

-Shaping Tip: Using plenty of flour on your work surface will keep the dough from sticking.
-I also keep my hands well floured while shaping the rolls.
+- Use plenty of flour on your work surface.
+This is what will keep the dough from sticking.
+I also like to keep my hands well floured while shaping the rolls.